jalva/Declarative-Forms-In-ASPNET-Core/README.md

 # Declarative-Forms-In-ASPNET-Core
-This repo contains a project that allows for the building of HTML 5 responsive forms programmatically on the server using ASP.Net Core 2.1 and ES6.
+This repo contains a project that allows for the building of responsive forms programmatically on the server using ASP.Net Core 2.1.
+No need to write any HTML or JavaScript.
+Forms have built in validation logic and an extensive array of configuratble options.
 This declarative approach to building forms on the server-side, can be useful in cases where these forms are managed externally, for example marketing forms declared in a CMS, or a database, or a json file, etc.

 ![declarative html5 forms in asp.net](https://github.com/jalva/Declarative-Forms-In-ASPNET-Core/blob/master/dynamic-form.PNG)